pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 Not by the actress, Jodie Whitaker.
 I could sense she was giving the role everything she had.
 She delivered.

-Rather, the writing was off so much more than on.
+Rather, the writing was frequently off.
 On the average, the stories just didn't deliver.
 I found myself getting bored.
 That meant that when the faux science of the show went off the rails, as it does, it ruined my suspension of disbelief.
-That meant that instead of coming across as goofy in an enthusiastic way, the show felt poorly put together by lazy people.
+Instead of coming across as goofy in an enthusiastic way, the show felt poorly put together by lazy people.
 I felt compassion for the actors and crews, because the weak stories were hurting them professionally.
 It had nothing to do with the Doctor's gender, but rather that I was bored.

 Eventually, I stopped watching Doctor Who.
 I just couldn't make it through a Doctor Who season.
 In fact, I stopped watching Doctor Who altogether.
-It wasn't worth my time, especially as a new father.
+Especially as a new father I didn't have time to waste on a boring show.

 Then I heard Russel T. Davies, the guy who brought the show back in 2005, was back on.
 I didn't know who he was, but I was excited.
 Surely he would write good episodes, or force the studio to accept good writing.

 I made it through a few episodes before I quit.
-And I quit because the writing couldn't help but be boring.
+And I quit because the writing remained, for the most part, bad or boring.

 At first it was okay.
 They brought back the 10th Doctor and Donna Noble.
 It was a nice trip down memory lane, but not memorable.
-I was sad to see Jodie Whitaker gone.
-There were a few oddly hamfisted digs at the Doctor's sexuality, which felt weird in a show I loved in part for the generally strong dialogue of the Doctor and his companions.
+However, I was sad to see Jodie Whitaker gone.
+There were also a few oddly hamfisted digs at the Doctor's sexuality, which felt weird in a show I loved in part for the generally strong dialogue of the Doctor and his companions.
+They could have done the same thing, but with the grace I was used to on the show.

 Then they brought in the 15th Doctor, the first gay Doctor.